sgyli7/CodeSamplesPublic/projects/CompleteGames/TripleMatch/Assets/TripleMatch/Documentation/read_me.txt

 * Update 100% of comments
 * Move all ‘usings’ to the // IMPORT section (some are a few lines below
 * Remove 100% of warnings and errors
+* Update diagram
+* replace 100% of art?
+Maybe not.

 //--------------------------------------